gabic2019/asteroids/README.md

 # Asteroids Game in Python

-Let's have soem fun build a simple Asteroids game in Python.
+Let's have some fun building a simple Asteroids game in Python.